WWE Championship: Universal Championship coexistence

-Roman Reigns with the Undisputed WWE Championship belt (2023–present), which originally represented both the WWE and Universal Championships as the Undisputed WWE Universal Championship.
+Four-time champion Roman Reigns with the Undisputed WWE Championship belt (2023–present), which originally represented both the WWE and Universal Championships as the Undisputed WWE Universal Championship.
 After Reigns lost the title to Cody Rhodes in April 2024, the Universal Championship was officially retired, and the belt now solely represents the WWE Championship.

-At WrestleMania 38 Night 2 on April 3, 2022, SmackDown's Universal Champion Roman Reigns defeated reigning WWE Champion Brock Lesnar in a Winner Takes All match to claim both world championships and then become recognized as the Undisputed WWE Universal Champion.
+At WrestleMania 38 Night 2 on April 3, 2022, SmackDown's Universal Champion Roman Reigns defeated reigning WWE Champion Brock Lesnar in a Winner Takes All match to claim both world championships.
 WWE promoted Reigns as a double champion, defending both titles together across both brands as the Undisputed WWE Universal Championship.
 On the April 24, 2023, episode of Raw, WWE Chief Content Officer Triple H announced that regardless of what brand Reigns was drafted to in the 2023 WWE Draft, he and his undisputed championship would become exclusive to that brand.
 Triple H subsequently unveiled a new World Heavyweight Championship for the opposing brand, which was won by Seth Rollins at Night of Champions.
 As Reigns was drafted to SmackDown, the World Heavyweight Championship became exclusive to Raw.

 On the June 2, 2023, episode of SmackDown, Triple H presented Reigns with a new singular championship belt to represent the Undisputed WWE Universal Championship.
 Amidst confusion of the lineages, Fightful reported that WWE confirmed to them that the two championships were still in fact separate lineages, represented by one belt.
-This was also represented on WWE.com, with both Reigns and Cody Rhodes, who defeated Reigns at WrestleMania XL, being listed as champions of both individual titles.
-However, after Rhodes defeated Reigns, the title began to be referred to as the Undisputed WWE Championship.
+This was also represented on WWE.com, with both Reigns and Cody Rhodes, who defeated Reigns at WrestleMania XL, being listed as champions of both individual titles; however, after Rhodes defeated Reigns, the title began to be referred to as the Undisputed WWE Championship.
 The following year, after John Cena defeated Rhodes at WrestleMania 41, the Universal Championship's lineage was amended, retiring the title with Reigns recognized as its final champion.
-The WWE Championship, however, continues to be referred to as the Undisputed WWE Championship.
+Reflecting the combined lineage of the WWE and Universal titles and for marketing purposes, the WWE Championship continues to be referred to as the Undisputed WWE Championship.

-Brand designation
+Brand designation history

 With the first brand split, an annual draft was established in 2002.
 Each year (except 2003), the General Managers participated in a draft lottery in which select members of WWE's roster were assigned to a brand.
 The revived ECW became a third brand from 2006 to 2010.
 On August 29, 2011, WWE ended the brand extension and wrestlers (including all champions), were then free to appear on any program.
 On July 19, 2016, SmackDown moved to Tuesdays and became a live show with its own set of wrestlers and writers, separate from Raw, thus reintroducing the brand split.
 The draft took place on the live premiere of SmackDown.
 On the July 18 episode of Raw, SmackDown Commissioner Shane McMahon named Daniel Bryan the SmackDown General Manager and Raw Commissioner Stephanie McMahon named Mick Foley the Raw General Manager.